SUMMARY

 - The EU has acknowledged the role of sustainable aviation fuels (SAFs) as a significant solution pathway to reaching net-zero aviation and is developing a policy framework to support the growth of the SAF market.

-- The ReFuelEU Aviation Initiative, finalised in 2023, establishes a regulatory mandate for the supply of SAF while prioritising the growth and importance of synthetics (PtL/e-fuels).
+- The ReFuelEU Aviation Initiative entered into force in January 2025 and establishes a regulatory mandate for the supply of SAF while prioritising the growth and importance of synthetics (PtL/e-fuels) from 2030 onwards.

-- Further actions to support SAF, such as via the Net Zero Industry Act and EU Emissions Trading Scheme, are underway in 2024, with pressure mounting to employ additional measures in line with individual countries’ policies and broader climate action goals.
+- Further actions to support SAF, such as via the new Clean Industrial Deal and EU Emissions Trading Scheme, are underway in 2025, with pressure mounting to employ additional measures in line with individual countries’ policies and broader climate action goals.

-Across the EU’s member states, direct emissions from aviation make up around three per cent of total greenhouse gas emissions from the bloc1.
-Despite measures to curb growth, the European Commission estimates the number of commercial flights in the EU could increase by as much as 42 per cent by 2040 compared to 20172.
+Across the EU’s member states, direct emissions from aviation make up nearly four per cent of total greenhouse gas emissions from the bloc1.
+Despite measures to curb growth, the number of commercial flights in the EU could increase by as much as 42 per cent by 2040 compared to 20172, as estimated by the European Commission.
 Amongst the numerous actions that could be taken to address the climate impact of aviation — from operational efficiencies to demand reduction measures — the EU has made sustainable aviation fuel (SAF) a priority and is leading the charge towards establishing a SAF market.
 The bloc has a unique opportunity to mandate collective action while building upon individual member state ambition and is in the process of creating this policy framework.
-However, ambition on climate may face challenges in light of elections held in 2024.
+However, ambition on climate is facing challenges in light of elections held in 2024.
 Though Ursula Von der Leyen and her Commission achieved a narrow victory, the Parliament saw gains for right-leaning parties who have historically resisted measures under the Green Deal, and post-election priorities have now shifted to a Clean Industrial Deal3.

 ReFuelEU

-The “ReFuelEU Aviation Initiative“, finalised in 2023, mandates that all jet fuel suppliers must blend a certain proportion of SAF into the jet fuel they deliver to EU airports by target dates.
-The EU distinguishes SAF as drop-in aviation fuels that can be: advanced biofuels or biofuels produced from the feedstock in line with sustainability criteria, recycled carbon fuels or synthetic fuels.
-Within the proposal and for ease of differentiation, they are further refined into:
+The “ReFuelEU Aviation Initiative”, finalised in 2023 and which entered into force this year, mandates that all jet fuel suppliers blend a certain proportion of SAF into the jet fuel they deliver to EU airports by target dates.
+The EU distinguishes SAFs as drop-in aviation fuels that can be: advanced biofuels or biofuels produced from the feedstock in line with sustainability criteria, recycled carbon fuels or synthetic fuels.
+Within the mandate and for ease of differentiation, they are further refined into:

 - Sustainable aviation fuels, meaning fuels of a biological origin, which can include fuels like HEFA (hydroprocessed esters and fatty acid fuels), advanced biofuels and “sustainable” biofuels, or, as a sub-category of SAF: